 Introduces hardware and software design techniques for microprocessor-based systems.
 Gives experience designing and implementing a system using current technology and components.
 Provides the opportunity to interface microprocessors to external devices.
 Gives experience using state-of-the-art development systems and procedures.
-Prerequisite: a minimum grade of 2.0 in TCES 372.
+Prerequisite: either a minimum grade of 2.0 in TCES 372, or a minimum grade of 2.0 in TEE 372